Angel Barachiel

 What does Barachiel mean?

-Traditions commonly explain Barachiel as blessing of God or God has blessed.
-Connect the meaning to blessing and petition, not guaranteed prosperity.
+The name is usually explained through blessing language, often as blessing of God or God has blessed.
+The meaning points toward favor and gratitude, not guaranteed prosperity.

 Sources and References